LlenyDy/SPAID-APP/README.md

 - **Build Features**:
   - View Binding enabled (`buildFeatures { viewBinding = true }`)
 - **Firebase BOM**: Firebase Bill of Materials (`com.google.firebase:firebase-bom:32.8.0`), used for dependency management.

+  ## Contributing
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.